csobent/csobent/README.md

   - 1) Recognizing and improving on discrepancies in healthcare
   - 2) Creating more diverse and inclusive spaces in the workforce to ensure equality and equity for all
   - 3) Learning more about machine learning (specifically neural engineering relations)
-  - 4) analyzing data patterns in engineering, especially those involved in civil, environmental, and geotechnical engineering specialties
+  - 4) Analyzing data patterns in engineering, especially those involved in civil, environmental, and geotechnical engineering specialties
 - 📫 How to reach me
 - email: csobent93@outlook.com
 - email: carter.bent.93@gmail.com